• Skip to Content

 Multicriteria Selection process:

 Students qualified for application will be ranked according to their total points achieved on all of the admission criteria.
 Those with the highest scores will be admitted.
 The admission criteria includes: previous academic degrees, work experience/certificates, GPA in the science prerequisites, completion of relevant course work towards the ADN degree, life experience, proficiency/course work in a second language, ATI-TEAS testing scores.
-For detailed information on the admission process, visit:http://www.evc.edu/academics/divisions-departments/nursing-allied-health/associate-degree-in-nursing-program/generic-nursing-program-application.
+For detailed information on the admission process, visit:https://www.evc.edu/nursing-allied-health/associate-degree-nursing/generic-rn-program.

 Note: The Nursing Program uses the ATI Test for Essential Academic Skills (TEAS) to determine overall scholastic readiness for enrollment in the nursing program.